 Online Registration for the SAT Test

-- After signing in, you’ll be taken to the My SAT page.
+2. After signing in, you’ll be taken to the My SAT page.
 From there, you have to click on the blue button on the right side of the page that says “Register for the SAT.”
 If you have already taken the SAT test before, click on the “Register for another SAT” button.

-- Then, you’ll be taken to the SAT Registration Getting Started page.
+3. Then, you’ll be taken to the SAT Registration Getting Started page.
 This page tells you the registration would take approximately 30 to 40 minutes.
 Click “Continue”.

-- You will be taken to a long questionnaire.
+4. You will be taken to a long questionnaire.
 Make sure to fill in your correct information.
 Give your full, legal name and other identifying information.
 The information here should be the same as the one shown on your photo ID.
 Make sure all the information you provide is accurate.

 However, the information that you put in the questionnaire will help colleges and scholarship organizations find you through the Student Search Service.
+Even though this is not required, we recommend signing up for this service because this will increase your chances of getting educational and financial aid opportunities.
 You can get this free service by opting in when you register for your SAT.

 - Students promise not to cheat on the SAT test.
 Students promise not to utilize their cell phone during the SAT test.
 Test-takers are not allowed to discuss questions as well as answers.

-- You will personally take the SAT test, and no one else will take it for you.
+- You will personally take the SAT test and no one else will take it for you.

-- Then, you have to select your SAT test center.
-The “Choose Your Test Center” section will showcase all the options that are close to you.
+11. Select your SAT test center.
+The “Choose Your Test Center” section will show all the test location options that are close to you.

-Registering for the SAT Test via mail
+Registering for the SAT Test via Mail

 - Want an SAT testing center closer to your home.